 At the WHY@Breakfast presentation “From Conflict to Communion” on October 29th, 2016, a good number of members from both the Catholic churches and the Lutheran churches in Kitchener-Waterloo came together to learn about the Lutheran-Catholic dialogues in the last fifty years and the Reformation from the perspective of the Catholic Church.
 It was also an opportunity for fellowship and to start a conversation locally on what it means for us to be members of the church of Christ.

-We are happy that several participants at the breakfast talk decided to continue that conversation and asked Catholic and Lutheran churches in KW to offer the study program Together In Christ* to all who wish to have an ecumenical experience, to journey in faith with others, and to commemorate the 500th anniversary of the Reformation.
+We were happy that several participants at the breakfast talk decided to continue that conversation and asked Catholic and Lutheran churches in KW to offer the study program Together In Christ* to all who wish to have an ecumenical experience, to journey in faith with others, and to commemorate the 500th anniversary of the Reformation.
 Consequences of the Reformation from hundreds of years ago caused division, discrimination and violence, but it is time we think about what St. Paul meant when he wrote to the Ephesians and talked about “the unity of the Spirit”, “one Lord, one faith, one baptism.”
 The theologians and the ecclesiastical hierarchies have worked on the many advancements towards reconciliation and unity in the past decades.
-It is time that we all get to participate in an important dialogue that will lead us to see how the gifts of the baptized may enrich one another and how we share our faith in the same Christ!
+In May, 2017, we all had the opportunity to participate in an important dialogue that led us to see how the gifts of the baptized may enrich one another and how we share our faith in the same Christ!

-Join us as we seek to be people of reconciliation striving toward Christian unity!
+Let us be people of reconciliation striving toward Christian unity!

 #LutheranCatholic #Dialogue #Ecumenism #Reformation